 - 2.1 It is a requirement under the Localism Act 2011 that all Councils adopt a Code of Conduct and that the Code adopted must be based upon the Nolan Principles of Conduct in Public Life.
-The current Members' Code of Conduct ("the Code") for Maidstone Borough Council is set out in the Constitution. - 2.2 The Localism Act 2011 requirement to adopt a Code of Conduct also applied to all the Parish Councils.
+The current Members' Code of Conduct ("the Code") for Maidstone Borough Council is set out in the Constitution. - 2.2 The Localism Act 2011 requirement to adopt a Code of Conduct also applied to all Parish Councils.
 Most Parish Councils in the Maidstone area have adopted a similar Code of Conduct to the Borough Council, based on a Kent wide model.
-A few Parish Councils have adopted their own particular Code. - 2.3 Under the Localism Act 2011 Maidstone Borough Council is responsible for dealing with any complaints made under the various Codes of Conduct throughout the Maidstone area. - 2.4 The Constitution stipulates that oversight of Code of Conduct complaints is part of the remit of the Audit, Governance and Standards Committee. - 2.5 As part of the Committee's oversight function it is agreed that the Monitoring Officer will provide reports on complaints to the Audit, Governance and Standards Committee.
-It should be noted that the Localism Act 2011 repealed the requirement to publish decision notices; therefore in providing the update to the Committee the names of the complainant and the Councillor complained about are both kept confidential in accordance with the Data Protection Act 2018.
+A few Parish Councils have adopted their own particular Code. - 2.3 Under the Localism Act 2011 Maidstone Borough Council is responsible for dealing with any complaints made under the various Codes of Conduct throughout the Maidstone area. - 2.4 The Constitution stipulates that oversight of Code of Conduct complaints is part of the remit of the Audit, Governance and Standards Committee. - 2.5 As part of the Committee's oversight function it is agreed that the Monitoring Officer will provide reports on complaints to the Audit, Governance & Standards Committee.
+It should be noted that the Localism Act 2011 repealed the requirement to publish decision notices; therefore in providing the update to the Committee the names of the complainant and the Councillor complained about are both kept confidential in accordance with the Data Protection Act 2018. - 2.6 Since the last report to this Committee on 14 September 2020 3 existing Parish Council complaints have been concluded as follows: - Allegation of bullying, conduct bringing disrepute and preventing access to information.